-Choosing the right money transfer service is not exactly an easy task.
-I know because I was once in the same position.
-This was, of course, the reason why TransferGuides was established and ultimately what led to writing reviews in the first place.
+Choosing the right money transfer service is not an easy task.
+We know because we were once in the same position.
+This was, of course, the reason why TransferGuides was established and we started writing reviews in the first place.

-If you are relying on my commentary to evaluate a transfer service, it makes sense to understand my thought process.
-That way, you can be confident in my ability to make sensible judgements and articulate this to you in a clear and coherent manner.
+If you are relying on our commentary to evaluate a transfer service, it makes sense to understand our rationale.
+That way, you can be confident in our ability to make sensible judgements and articulate this to you clearly.

-So without further ado, let’s take a look at my review methodology.
+So without further ado, let’s take a look at our review methodology.

 The purpose of a review

 A review is broadly defined as a critical examination.
-In this sense, a review aims to show you something and help you form an opinion.
-In the context of TransferGuides, I hope to assist you with understanding the following:
+It aims to show you something and help you form an opinion.
+In this sense, TransferGuides hopes to assist you with understanding the following: